 Seeds should go about ¼" deep into the soil.
 If you're planting in rows be sure to leave a good 12" between rows.
 Plant seeds about 12-18" apart for optimal growth.

 Planting parsley seeds in containers should still follow the ¼ inch deep 18" apart rule.

 Water weekly if it doesn't rain.
 You want to make sure you never let parsley dry out completely.
 3-4″ of mulch will help keep the soil moist but don't cover the crown of the plant or the plant will risk getting rot.

 Gather parsley stems and leaves as needed.
-Harvest parsley by cutting the leafy stems from the base of the plant—this will also serve to make the plant grow back bushier.
+Harvesting parsley by cutting the leaf stems from the base of the plant—will also serve to make the plant grow back bushier.
 Never cut more than 20% of the plant.

 In this video, I show you how easy it is to dehydrate fresh parsley, either from your garden or the grocery store.
 Dehydrating parsley in a dehydrator is quick, easy and it preserves the color and flavor of the parsley.